zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Repository name is highlighted and typed in into the confirmation textbox.
 "I understand the consequences, delete this repository" button is highlighted.](media/github-repo-delete-approval.png "Deletion Approval")

-    > You might be asked for your GitHub password for a second round of approval.
+    > You might be asked for your GitHub password for the second round of approval.

 ### Task 3: Remove GitHub Authorized Apps